neurosity/neurosity-sdk-js/docs/overview.md

 id: overview
 title: NotionJS
 ---
-NotionJS is built with ease of use and privacy in mind.
-Our goal is to make the next major computing platform.
+NotionJS is built with privacy and ease of use  in mind.
+Our goal is to make the next major computing platform, a new system, that learns from you.
 A computing platform is a place filled with applications built by Neurosity and many other developers.
-The first step in building a platform with a simple API, so anyone could get started.
-We believe some of the best apps will be written by people outside of Neurosity.
+The first step in building a platform for us to build on.
+This repository is used by the Neurosity team to build our very own applications.
+We have a dream that some of the best apps will be written by people outside of Neurosity.

 This documentation describes: